MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-requirements.md

 # Microsoft Defender for Business requirements

 > [!IMPORTANT]
 > Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.
-This article includes links to online content that might describe some features that are not included in Defender for Endpoint Plan 1 (preview).
+This article includes links to online content that might describe some features that are not included in Microsoft Defender for Business (preview).

 The following table lists the basic requirements to configure and use Microsoft Defender for Business. <br/><br/>